 If in Kerry, take the time to explore what is arguably Ireland's most scenic route, the Ring of Kerry (Iveragh Peninsula).
 Of course you can start anywhere along the way, however most set out from either Kenmare or Killarney ending, naturally enough, back in the same spot.
 The entire journey non-stop could take under three hours, but that's unlikely to happen.
 En-route there's a feast of jaw-dropping Atlantic Ocean views, stunning islands to visit, wild sweeping mountains, and many picturesque villages.
 This area of astounding natural beauty boasts a range of outdoor pursuits including golf, water sports on pristine beaches, cycling, walking, horse-riding, and terrific freshwater fishing and deep-sea angling.
-For history enthusiasts, there are Iron Age forts, Ogham Stones, and ancient monasteries all in a landscape carved out by the last Ice Age 10,000 years ago.
+For history enthusiasts, there are Ogham Stones, Iron Age forts, and ancient monasteries, all set against a canvas of striking landscapes.

 12 St. Stephen's Green, Dublin